< back to Blog home

 We’ll begin with a list of the basic liquors you should have on hand for mixing cocktails.
 They are:

 • Brandy: Brandy has been a favorite for mixologists for ages.
-From the Sidecar to the Sazerac, brandy is featured in a lot of drinks.
+From the Sidecar to the Sazerac, there are many great brandy drinks.
 While brandy on its own is a deep, sweet liquor, it takes on the flavor of pretty much anything you mix it with.
 This adaptability makes it a great cocktail mixer.
 There is also a wide range of brandy benefits that many consumer care about, too.

 • Rum: When thinking of rum cocktails, it’s hard not to think of the rum and coke right away.
 Of course, there are so many others.
 From the rum runner drink named after the infamous pirates to the Piña Colada, rum has a place in every second of cocktail history.